Celebrate Passover 2020/5780

 During Passover, please do not bring food or beverages into the synagogue.
 Passover snacks will be provided for BEECC and Religious School students during this time.

 Need a seder?
 Have room at the seder?
 Are you new to the area or don’t have extended family nearby and looking for a friendly seder?
 Have extra seats at your seder?
-Please email the office or call 703-860-4515x101 with info on how many people you can host or need to be hosted.
+Please email the office with info on how many people you can host or need to be hosted.
 Sorry, we can only accomodate Beth Emeth members and prospective members and BEECC preschool families.

-- Thursday, April 2, BEECC Community Passover Event
+- Thursday, April 2, BEECC Community Passover Event (CANCELLED)

-- Early April, Passover celebrations by class during regular Religious School hours
+- Early April, Passover celebrations by class during regular Religious School hours (CANCELLED OR POSTPONED)

 Download the Hametz sale form and send/bring it to CBE with a check for a donation to the Rabbi's Discretionary Fund.
 There is an ancient custom to collect funds before Passover to help those in need.
 In the past, our Ma'ot Chitim Fund has been distributed to groups such as Mazon and the American Jewish World Service.
 This year we shall also distribute money to local food banks.